Our Cancer Research Mission

 Interpreting the science is the most critical step in developing guidelines for the public.
 In 1997 and 2007, we published reports that collected thousands of studies and weighed the accumulated evidence relating diet, physical activity and weight to cancer.

-Read the Panel's 10 Recomendations for Cancer Prevention.
+Read the Panel's 10 Recommendations for Cancer Prevention.

 The Premier Scientific Forum on Diet and Cancer